Forms of cooperation and quality assurance

 06 - 4183 2742 LinkedIn

-The SIA RAAK-PRO scheme funds four-year research projects by universities of applied sciences.
-Driven by demand from professional practice (“real life” situations), universities of applied sciences carry out systematic research together with knowledge institutions and professional practice.
-The knowledge and insights gained are structurally translated into new methodologies or alternatives for professionals.
-Ultimately, this has a demonstrable impact on educational innovation, professional practice and the knowledge system.
-RAAK-PRO supports universities of applied sciences in the realisation of their profiling agenda and the ambition to connect to regional and supra-regiona economic and social developments.
+The RAAK-PRO scheme funds four-year research projects by universities of applied sciences.
+Universities of applied sciences conduct systematic research together with knowledge institutions, and professional practice driven by demand from professional practice and ‘real life’ situations.
+The knowledge and insights gained are structurally translated into new methodologies or alternative courses of action for professionals.
+Ultimately, the effects of this become evident in educational innovation, professional practice and the knowledge system.
+RAAK-PRO supports universities of applied sciences in realising their profiling agenda and ambition to connect to regional and supra-regional economic and social developments.

 • Agrofood;

-• Energy and Environmental Technology including biobased (low-carbon economy including smart growth);
+• Energy and Environmental Technology including bio-based (low-carbon economy including smart growth);

 • Crossovers between these spearhead sectors;